TITLE 16

 (11) One member representing the addiction recovery system, appointed by the Governor.

-(c) The Attorney General and Governor, or their designees, shall co-chair the Commission and shall be responsible for guiding the administration of the Commission by, at a minimum, doing all of the following:
+(d) The Governor, or the Governor’s designee, shall chair the Commission.
+The Commission may elect a member of the Commission to serve as vice chair, with such duties as the Commission assigns.
+The chair of the Commission is responsible for guiding the administration of the Commission by, at a minimum, doing all of the following:

 (1) Notifying the individuals who are members of the Commission of the formation of the Commission, and, if applicable, notifying a person of the need to nominate or appoint members.